 The Constitution may be amended with the following procedure:

-2. A quorum of the paid membership must be present at the meeting during which the proposed amendment is to be voted upon.
+- A quorum of the Membership must be present at the meeting during which the proposed amendment is to be voted upon.

-3. Approval by three-quarters of the paid members present shall be required to adopt any amendment.
+- Approval by two-thirds of the Primary and Honorary Lifetime Members present shall be required to adopt the proposed amendment.